alibaba/arthas/site/src/site/sphinx/en/auth.md

 ```

 * The user can be specified by the `--username` option, the default value is `arthas`.
-* You can also configure username/password in arthas.properties.
+* You can also configure username/password in `arthas.properties`.
 The priority of the command line is higher than that of the configuration file.
 * If only `username` is configured and no `password` is configured, a random password will be generated and printed in `~/logs/arthas/arthas.log`

   ```